100 Notable alumni of

 -

-Lee Soo-man is a South Korean business executive and record producer who is best known for being the founder of SM Entertainment, a multinational South Korean entertainment company based in Seoul.
+Lee Soo-man is a South Korean business executive and record producer who is best known for being the founder of SM Entertainment, a multinational entertainment company based in Seoul.
 He has also been referred to as the "president of culture", as one of the pioneers of the Korean Wave.
 Lee debuted as a singer in 1971 while he was a student at Seoul National University.
 In 1989, he founded SM Entertainment, which has since become one of the largest entertainment companies in the country.

 -